-The production of sperm is a long process that begins in the epididymis (testes).
-It takes two to three months until the sperm cells are fully developed, which is a long period of time where any disturbance may have fatal consequences.
+The production of sperm (spermatogenesis) is a long process that begins in the epididymis (also called the testes).
+It takes two to three months until the sperm cells are fully developed (i.e., every 3 months a "new set" of sperm is formed), and this is a long period of time where any disturbance in production may have fatal consequences.

 Stages of spermatogenesis

 Because spermatogenesis is a very complex and biologically complicated procedure, the human body needs various and specific essential nourishing substances to reinforce and ensure proper sperm cell maturation during each developmental stage.
 These micronutrients—vitamins, vitamin-like substances, trace elements, mineral substances and amino acids—can help the body cultivate optimal conditions for normal and healthy spermatogenesis.

 Certain, specific nutrients have been identified and substantiated through scientific research to impart significant positive effects on the body's ability to achieve and maintain the optimal conditions necessary for normal and healthy sperm production.

 Basic dietary modifications may help to incorporate more of these micronutrients into the system, but it is unlikely that a modified diet alone will ensure that the levels of these nutrients will be sufficient.